Greg Punch. Information designer and producer of quality training, educational and promotional projects - video, print, multimedia.

 A special trimmed down selection will also be distributed to fifty more towns through a special arrangement with Country Energy and Mojo Events, using the films as charity fundraisers to benefit the immediate communities in which they screen.
 Mojo and Country Energy have been enormously supportive in helping the films reach smaller communities who do not have access to mainstream let alone alternative cinema.

-Thanks again to the film makers who have provided their work for this valuable project.
+Thanks again to the film makers who provided their short films for inclusion in this valuable project.